chrfrenning/upgraded-umbrella/README.md

 # Scope
 The system consists of a distributed International Statistics Service.
-The Application functionality is provided by a remote object residing at the server side.
-Client objects interact with the server through remote method invocations.
+The Application functionality is provided by a remote object residing at the server side. client.Client objects interact with the server through remote method invocations.
 The client can invoke the methods defined in the server’s remote interface specification.
 The system consists of a load balancing server, and 5 other servers that have access to